mapo80/DocumentAssemblerSdk/README.md

 # DocumentAssembler SDK

 A lightweight, standalone SDK for assembling Word documents from templates with XML data binding.
+The library ships with tooling, templates, tests, and helper scripts so you can automate DOCX generation end-to-end.

 ## Project Origin

-This SDK was **extracted from [OpenXmlPowerTools](https://github.com/EricWhiteDev/Open-Xml-PowerTools)**, a comprehensive toolkit for working with Open XML documents.
-We isolated the DocumentAssembler module to create a focused, maintainable library specifically for template-based document generation.
+This SDK was **extracted from [Codeuctivity/OpenXmlPowerTools](https://github.com/Codeuctivity/OpenXmlPowerTools)** to give the DocumentAssembler module its own home.
+We kept the original MIT license, modernized the codebase, and curated only the pieces required for template-based generation.

-### What We Did
+### What We Modernized

-- **Extracted** the DocumentAssembler module from OpenXmlPowerTools
-- **Modernized** to .NET 8.0 with nullable reference types enabled
+- **Targeted .NET 10.0** with nullable reference types, implicit usings, and analyzers enabled across the SDK, tests, examples, and tools.
+- **Split the original mega-file** into partial classes (`DocumentAssembler.cs`, `DocumentAssembler.Images.cs`, `DocumentAssembler.Signatures.cs`, `DocumentAssembler.Metadata.cs`) for maintainability.
-- **Cleaned up** 228 lines of dead code (unused classes, methods, and constructors)
+- **Cleaned up** hundreds of unused symbols and dead code while keeping the OpenXmlPowerTools primitives we still rely on (`WmlDocument`, `OpenXmlRegex`, `RevisionProcessor`, `UnicodeMapper`, etc.).
-- **Fixed** all nullable warnings for improved type safety
-- **Split** large files into maintainable partial classes for better code organization
-- **Maintained** 100% test coverage (117/117 tests passing)
-- **Enhanced** with comprehensive image placeholder support (sizing, alignment, aspect ratio preservation)
-- **Added** Else tag for if-else logic in Conditional blocks with full nested support
+- **Hardened metadata parsing**: inline `<#...#>` tokens and content controls are normalized, aliases validated, and invalid XML is turned into inline error runs instead of throwing.
+- **Upgraded the image pipeline** to SkiaSharp 3.119.1 with PNG/JPEG/GIF fallbacks, width/height/max-dimension attributes, and paragraph-level alignment metadata.
+- **Introduced PDF-ready signature placeholders** (`<Signature .../>`) backed by `SignaturePlaceholderSerializer` so DOCX → PDF pipelines can promote them to AcroForm fields.
+- **Added a high-performance `TemplateSchemaExtractor`** that emits XML templates, optional-aware XSDs, and even lists native MailMerge fields.
+- **Expanded documentation and examples** (15 sample projects plus generation scripts) so every tag/feature has a runnable template.
+- **Maintained a broad xUnit suite** that covers DocumentAssembler core logic, schema extraction, revision processors, regex utilities, Unicode mapping, and signature tags with **85.7 % line coverage / 72.5 % branch coverage** (see "Testing & Quality").

 ## Project Objective